Summary from Goodreads:

 Last year Caraval by Stephanie Garber— who actually has a blurb on the cover of Sara Hollan’s book Everless — was the most hyped book of 2017 and met with disappointment by many.
 While I actually gave Caraval a five star rating, many did not understand the appeal.
 Caraval was released about the same time last year (1/31/17) as Everless (1/2/17) was.
 At least with Caraval one of the plot points that saved it for others is that there was actual sisterhood represented in the story.
 I suppose there’s something about the new year that gives people rose-tinted glasses about brand new debuts.
 There’s less reader burn-out because you just started a new year of reading, which makes me wonder if Everless would have been as successful six months into the year if people had more to compare it to.

 I read the first 150 pages of this book.
 The very first few chapters were interesting, but what eventually followed was not enough to keep me reading.
 Jules, our main character, is swept away to the kingdom of Sempera to work as a servant in order to earn time to save her father.
 There is foreshadowing early on that hints that there is more to Jules than meets the eye.
-Of course she’s going to be the hero.
+Of course she’s going to be some variation of the “Chosen One”.
 I’m not dumb.

 For me to even remotely like a book, it needs to be above average in at least 3 of 4 categories: world-building, dialogue, characters, and overall story.